 If you were observant, you caught the first hint of Artie's final decision when reports of his activities on Metro-Goldwyn-Mayer's movie lots began trickling in from the Coast.
-Astonished columnists reported that Shaw refused to repeat the lines of dialogue assigned to him in his first starring picture, "Dancing Co-Ed".
+Asstarring picture, "Dancing Co-Ed", starring picture, "Dancing Co-Ed".
 His excuse was "they sound silly."
 They couldn't understand that.
-But if you know Artie, you know that now, definitely, he would refuse to compromise with himself, with his compromise with himself, with his own sincerity and honesty.
+But if you know Artie, you know that now, definitely, he would refuse to compromise with himself, with his own sincerity and honesty.

 They attacked him again when word got around that he had bought a house in Beverly Hills.
 The boys who congregate along Broadway and Hollywood Boulevard thought Artie was showing off.
-They didn't know that that house was a symbol of happiness to him piness to him.
+They didn't know that that house was a symbol of happiness to him.

-Just a week before he left New

-York, he told me about his house: "It is perched 'way up on top of a bluff.
+Just a week before he left New York, he told me about his house: "It is perched 'way up on top of a bluff.
 You can sit there on the front porch and look straight out to the ocean.
 Look another way-the mountain is your background and the view stretches for 60 miles.
 It's quiet and it's peaceful-and it's beautiful.
 I'm going to give up all this soon and that's where I'm going to live."